-- 12. The Authority has considered the Applications in the context of the following sections of the Liquor Act 2007, and the associated clauses of the Liquor Regulation 2018: - a) Section 3: Statutory objects of the Act and relevant considerations. - b) Sections 11A and 12: Standard trading period for liquor licences and a mandatory 6-hour period during which liquor cannot be sold. - c) Sections 14, 15, 15A and 16: Specific provisions in respect of a hotel licence. - d) Section 40: Minimum procedural requirements for a liquor licence application to be validly made. - e) Section 44: Submissions to Authority in relation to licence applications. - f) Section 45: Criteria for granting a liquor licence.
+- 9. The Authority has considered the application in the context of the following sections of the Act, and the associated clauses of the Liquor Regulation 2018 ("Regulation"): - a) Section 3: Statutory objects of the Act and relevant considerations. - b) Sections 11A and 12: Standard trading period for liquor licences and a mandatory 6-hour period during which liquor cannot be sold. - c) Sections 14 and 15: Specific provisions in respect of a hotel licence. - d) Section 40: Minimum procedural requirements for a liquor licence application to be validly made. - e) Section 44: Submissions to Authority in relation to licence applications. - f) Section 45: Criteria for granting a liquor licence. - g) Section 48: Requirements in respect of a CIS, including a requirement that the Authority must not approve the application unless it is satisfied, having regard to the CIS and other available information, that the overall social impact of doing so will not be detrimental to the well-being of the local or broader community. - h) Section 49: General provisions in respect of ETAs. - i) Section 51: General provisions relating to licence related authorisations. - j) Section 53: General provisions relating to the imposition, variation or revocation by the Authority of licence conditions. - k) Section 121: Minors in hotels in company of responsible adult.

-- g) Section 48: Requirements in respect of a CIS, including a requirement that the Authority must not approve the application unless it is satisfied, having regard to the CIS and other available information, that the overall social impact of doing so will not be detrimental to the well-being of the local or broader community. - h) Section 49: General provisions in respect of ETAs. - i) Section 51: General provisions relating to licence-related authorisations. - j) Section 121: Minors in hotels in company of responsible adult. - 13.
-An extract of these sections is set out in Schedule 3. - 14.
-The Authority has also had regard to its Guideline 6 in considering the overall social impact of approving the Applications pursuant to section 48 of the Act.
+- 10. An extract of these sections is set out in Schedule 2. - 11.
+The Authority has also had regard to its Guideline 6 in considering the overall social impact of approving the application pursuant to section 48 of the Act, its Guideline 14 titled "Applications to Change Existing Licences" and its Guideline 16 titled "Late Night Gaming Applications".